The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/2019-trevor-trivia-email-acq.md

       questiontext: >-
         As of 2019, what crisis intervention and suicide prevention services do we offer 24/7?
+    - answers:
+        correctanswer:
+          description: >-
+            One in four LGBTQ youth identified outside of the gender binary in our 2019 research according to our National Survey on LGBTQ Youth Mental Health.
+More specifically, 25% selected gender queer/gender nonconforming, a different identity, or chose multiple identities.
+            At The Trevor Project, we embrace the diversity of gender identity across our programs and services to create safe, accepting, and inclusive spaces for LGBTQ youth.
+          heading: 25% is right
+        incorrectanswer:
+          description: >-
+            One in four LGBTQ youth identified outside of the gender binary in our 2019 research according to our National Survey on LGBTQ Youth Mental Health.
+More specifically, 25% selected gender queer/gender nonconforming, a different identity, or chose multiple identities.
+            At The Trevor Project, we embrace the diversity of gender identity across our programs and services to create safe, accepting, and inclusive spaces for LGBTQ youth.
+          heading: It was actually 25%
+      options:
+        - iscorrect: false
+          optiontext: 5%
+        - iscorrect: false
+          optiontext: 10%
+        - iscorrect: true
+          optiontext: 25%
+        - iscorrect: false
+          optiontext: 50%
+      questiontext: >-
+        According to research done by The Trevor Project in 2019, what percent of LGBTQ youth identify outside of the gender binary?
+    - answers:
+        correctanswer:
+          description: >-
+            The Trevor Project sent 100 copies of “A Day in the Life of Marlon Bundo,” an illustrated children’s book that explores topics of acceptance and marriage equality, to Immanuel Christian School, where it was reported that second lady Karen Pence would teach art.
+            Our CEO & Executive Director, Amit Paley, said “We know that lesbian, gay, and bisexual youth from rejecting families are more than eight times more likely to attempt suicide than their straight peers.
+We hope Immanuel Christian School will adopt policies of inclusion for LGBTQ young people that make them feel safe, accepted, and loved.”
+          heading: You got it!
+        incorrectanswer:
+          description: >-
+            The Trevor Project sent 100 copies of “A Day in the Life of Marlon Bundo,” an illustrated children’s book that explores topics of acceptance and marriage equality, to Immanuel Christian School, where it was reported that second lady Karen Pence would teach art.
+            Our CEO & Executive Director, Amit Paley, said “We know that lesbian, gay, and bisexual youth from rejecting families are more than eight times more likely to attempt suicide than their straight peers.
+We hope Immanuel Christian School will adopt policies of inclusion for LGBTQ young people that make them feel safe, accepted, and loved.”
+          heading: >-
+            While those are all great books, it was actually “A Day in the Life of Marlon Bundo”
+      options:
+        - iscorrect: true
+          optiontext: A Day in the Life of Marlon Bundo
+        - iscorrect: false
+          optiontext: I Am Jazz
+        - iscorrect: false
+          optiontext: My Princess Boy
+        - iscorrect: false
+          optiontext: And Tango Makes Three
+      questiontext: >-
+        In January 2019, The Trevor Project donated 100 copies of a book to a Virginia school in efforts to encourage more acceptance of LGBTQ youth — what book was donated?
+    - answers:
+        correctanswer:
+          description: >-
+            Suicide prevention among young people is a growing concern across the country.
+Schools have a critical role and responsibility in identifying and providing interventions for students at risk for suicide ideation and behavior.

+            Having effective suicide prevention policies is essential to meeting this responsibility.
+To support schools’ efforts, The Trevor Project with the American Foundation for Suicide Prevention, the American School Counselor Association, and the National Association of School Psychologists have collaborated to update the Model School Policy, a comprehensive guidebook for school administrators and policy makers containing best practices in suicide prevention, intervention and postvention policies for K–12 schools.
+          heading: 'That’s right! '
+        incorrectanswer:
+          description: >-
+            Suicide prevention among young people is a growing concern across the country.
+Schools have a critical role and responsibility in identifying and providing interventions for students at risk for suicide ideation and behavior.

+            Having effective suicide prevention policies is essential to meeting this responsibility.
+To support schools’ efforts, The Trevor Project with the American Foundation for Suicide Prevention, the American School Counselor Association, and the National Association of School Psychologists have collaborated to update the Model School Policy, a comprehensive guidebook for school administrators and policy makers containing best practices in suicide prevention, intervention and postvention policies for K–12 schools.
+          heading: That was a hard one...
+      options:
+        - iscorrect: false
+          optiontext: LGBTQ Competency Guides for Educators
+        - iscorrect: false
+          optiontext: LGBTQ History Curriculum
+        - iscorrect: true
+          optiontext: Suicide Prevention Template Plan for School
+        - iscorrect: false
+          optiontext: Crisis Intervention Guides
+      questiontext: >-
+        September was National Suicide Prevention Awareness Month — The Trevor Project partnered with three other leading national organizations to launch what resource during this month to support LGBTQ students?
   questionvalue: 0
 resultspage:
   backgroundImage: /img/backgroundStar.png